 Public Speaker, Project Manager, and Community Organizer in Maryland

 Robin Lewis, a Maryland Environmental Justice activist, community organizer, public speaker and local entrepreneur, has a long history of helping organizations to become more sustainable and inclusive.
 As a certified project manager for many years, Robin has held leadership roles in many technology organizations such as Verizon, Teligent, and Cox Communications.
 She has managed teams directly and cross-functionally in new product development, marketing, engineering, operations, finance, regulatory and customer engagement.
-She is currently the Environmental Justice Director for the Fluoride Action Network and consults with MANNA, Inc. on affordable housing expansion programs.
+She previously worked as Director of Quality Control and Programs for MANNA, Inc., a non-profit affordable housing development and counseling agency in Washington, DC.
+She now is pursuing her passion as Director for Climate Equity at Interfaith Power and Light (DC.MD.NoVA) working with Black and Brown faith-based organizations on environmental justice and equity policy issues in the DMV.

-Additionally, Robin consults as an environmental justice activist, advocate, and community organizer for various non-profit organizations.
-She is currently works with the non-profit Interfaith Power & Light on educating African American churches about energy efficiency and solar resources in Prince George’s County and Baltimore City.
-Additionally, she is consulting on the National Wildlife Federation Sacred Grounds program to connect faith-based organizations with nature by promoting wildlife through planting and growing native plants on their church grounds.
-She has also worked on other environmental campaigns including the ban on fracking in MD with Food and Water Watch, the ridding of the threat of trash incineration in PG, and the of Zero Waste planning task force in PG with Energy Justice Network.
+Robin has consulted on the National Wildlife Federation Sacred Grounds program to connect faith-based organizations with nature by promoting wildlife through planting and growing native plants on their church grounds.
+She has also worked on other environmental campaigns including the ban on fracking in MD with Food and Water Watch, the ridding of the threat of trash incineration in PG, and the Zero Waste planning task force in PG with Energy Justice Network.

-Robin has BA in Economics and MBA from Rutgers University, MA in Sustainable Urban Planning concentrating on Climate Change from the George Washington University.
+Robin has a Bachelor’s in Economics and MBA from Rutgers University, and a Master’s in Sustainable Urban Planning concentrating on Climate Change from the George Washington University.
 Her graduate research focused on the socioeconomic aspects of sustainability in urban revitalization, such as issues relating to displacement, gentrification, and affordable housing.